It’s been four years since I last posted about my endeavors with mindfulness meditation. I figure it’s time for an update.

-During the dawn of rave music it was common for producers to sample vocalists from popular songs and integrate them into their own beat in creative ways.
+During the dawn of rave music, it was common for producers to sample vocalists from popular songs and integrate them into their own beat in creative ways.
 The rave scene of the late 80’s – early 90’s put more focus on the beat, and any vocals were intentionally blended into the background so as not to stand out as much.
 But the rave scene has since matured and Electronic Dance Music has reached levels of popularity and production unheard of in the earlier days.
 While glitchy vocal samples and fully instrumental tracks are still common, these days have seen the rise of talented vocalists who specialize in offering their voices over EDM tracks.
-Some vocalists are extremely prolific, and feature on some of the biggest EDM anthems of the decade.
+Some vocalists are extremely prolific and feature on some of the biggest EDM anthems of the decade.
 Unfortunately, it often seems that these prominent voices don’t always receive the spotlight they deserve.
-More importantly, since EDM is a male-dominated scene (which is definitely changing) it seems as though females in particular have had a harder time receiving recognition for their work.
+More importantly, since EDM is a male-dominated scene (which is definitely changing) it seems as though females, in particular, have had a harder time receiving recognition for their work.
 Below is a list of some of the most prevalent female vocalists who have most likely featured on a song you love.

 It’s been almost four years since Porter Robinson dropped his Worlds album and I still hear the ripples of its influence all across EDM today.
 In 2014, the then 21-year-old Porter Robinson switched the game up by abandoning his heavy-hitting DJ sets to instead chase video game and anime-infused nostalgia tunes.
 And to accompany his album, Porter Robinson’s vision for dance music was fully realized with his Worlds live tour.
 This groundbreaking album and tour completely changed the tone of EDM, and many up-and-coming artists today have found inspiration from the young producer.